Emmanuel Dennis

-Emmanuel Bonaventure Dennis (born 15 November 1997) is a Nigerian professional footballer who plays as a forward.
-He is currently a free agent following his departure from Premier League club Nottingham Forest.
+Emmanuel Bonaventure Dennis (born 15 November 1997) is a Nigerian professional footballer who plays as a forward for Danish Superliga club Brøndby.

+Dennis began his senior career with Zorya Luhansk and later played for Club Brugge, Watford and Nottingham Forest.
+At Club Brugge, he won three Belgian First Division A titles, and he also had loan spells with 1.
+FC Köln, İstanbul Başakşehir, Watford and Blackburn Rovers before joining Brøndby in 2026.

+Dennis has represented Nigeria under-23 and the Nigeria national team.
+He made his senior international debut in 2019 and was later part of Nigeria's squad during qualification for the 2022 FIFA World Cup.

 Club career

 Early career

 Dennis began his career at Kwara Football Academy Ilorin, located in Kwara State, Nigeria.

 Zorya Luhansk

 In March 2016, Dennis signed with Ukrainian Premier League club Zorya Luhansk.
 He made his debut in a game against Olimpik Donetsk on 24 July 2016, where he scored the opener in a 3–0 victory.

 Dennis started the season on the bench mostly before being given his UEFA Europa League debut to Feyenoord on 3 November, which ended 1–1.
 After impressing against Feyenoord, he also played in the Ukrainian side's other group stage games, to Fenerbahçe and Manchester United.
 Zorya lost 2–0 in both matches and were eliminated from the group having finished in last place.

 On 11 December, Dennis scored his second goal in a 2–0 win over Stal Kamianske.
 His performances attracted both Manchester City as well as an unknown Bundesliga side, who were interested in signing him in the winter transfer window.
 However, Dennis instead ended up staying with Zorya for the rest of the season, helping them to a third place in the league with his six goals in 22 league appearances.